 Schiphol and the corona virus: Frequently asked questions

-Do I need a health declaration?
+Do you need a health declaration to travel?

 Do I need to be quarantined once I arrive at Schiphol?